Cancer

 6. Gaps and Unmet Needs

 Support services helping people address modifiable cancer risk factors have persistent gaps.
-For example: smoking cessation services would not be adequate if clinical services referred all those who would benefit from the service; and, there is no Tier 3 weight management service to provide specialist multi-disciplinary obesity services.
+For example, smoking cessation services would not be adequate resourced, if clinical services referred all those who would benefit from the service to them.
+Additionally, there is no Tier 3 weight management service to provide specialist multi-disciplinary obesity services.

-Several patients must still leave the county to access specialist treatments that are only undertaken at specialist centres outside of Lincolnshire.
+A number of patients must still leave the county to access specialist diagnostics and treatments that are only undertaken at specialist centres outside of Lincolnshire.
 However, this is not unique to Lincolnshire – many NHS services are provided at a centralised specialist centre.
+Work is ongoing to reduce the need for patients to leave Lincolnshire for diagnostics and treatment.

-Patients report inequity in availability of holistic support depending on where you live (Lincolnshire Living with Cancer Strategy 2017 – 2019).
+Patients report inequity in availability of holistic support depending on where you live (Lincolnshire Living with Cancer Strategy 2023 – 2025).
 Holistic Needs Assessment (HNA) data show there are areas of the county where patients do not receive an HNA, or that holistic needs are identified but patients are not referred into services for their needs.
-The Living with Cancer Programme is identifying and working towards filling these gaps so that there is more equity in support across the county.
+The Living with Cancer Programme is identifying and working towards filling these gaps and addressing cancer health inequalities by developing an equal balance of support (place-based support) available in the hospitals and in pharmacies, localities (including primary care), workplaces, people’s communities and at home.
+There will therefore be more equity in support across the county.

 7. Next Steps